InfinitePeripherals/QWedge-Android/docs/index.md

 ### Keyboard Output Mode
 When enabled, QWedge will be able to inject scanned barcode to the active text field's cursor as keystrokes using the Accessibility mode.

-On non-Halo device, in order for Keyboard Output Mode to work, the Accessibility mode must be enabled for QWedge app as below:
+- On non-Halo device, in order for Keyboard Output Mode to work:

-*Go to Android Settings > Accessibility > QWedge Input > turn on "Use Service".*
+    - The Accessibility mode must be enabled for QWedge app in *Android Settings > Accessibility > QWedge Input > turn on "Use Service"*
+    - `Active App Only` must be *Disabled*

 #### Insert Return
 Insert a new line after a barcode is scanned.